Feature-rich plasmon excitations in sliding bilayer graphene: Diverse Coulomb excitations in pristine systems and doping-enriched excitation phenomena

-Apparently, the blue shift of the Fermi level results in the dramatic changes and the different effects on the Coulomb excitation spectra, as clearly shown in Figs. 9(a)-9(f) and 10(a)-10(f), Of course, the electron-hole boundaries largely vary with the increase of $E_F$ (the dashed and solid curves).
-As to the AA and ${\delta\,=1/8}$ bilayer stackings, the same carrier density of free electrons and holes becomes non-homogenous during the increment of $E_F$ (Figs. 2(a) and 2(b)), in which the former and the latter, respectively, grows and declines (even disappears at ${E_F=0.4}$).
-This hinders the efficiency of the collective charge oscillations and thus reduces the plasmon strength in the screened response spectrum.
-The acoustic plasmon mode directly presents the decrease of the undamped momentum range and the critical transferred momentum, e.g., the most significant loss spectra in Figs. 8(a)-8(b), Figs. 9(a)-9(b) and 10(a)-10(b), respectively, under ${E_F=0}$, 0.2 eV and 0.4 eV.
-On the other hand, the adjustment of $E_F$ has greatly enhanced the carrier density of free conduction electrons in the ${\delta\,=6/8}$ and AB systems (Figs. 2(c) and 2(d)).
-The first plasmon mode comes to exist at any doping levels (Figs. 9(c)-9(d) and Fig. 10(c) and 10(d)), while the second one appears only at the sufficiently high Fermi level (e.g., ${E_F=0.4}$ eV in Figs. 10(c) $\&$ 10(d)).
-A simple relation between the acoustic plasmon strength and the Fermi energy is absent for these two kinds of stackings.
-The $E_F$-enhanced asymmetric effects on the energy bands of the ${\delta\,=11/8}$ and ${\delta\,12/8}$ bilayer stackings (Figs. 2(e) and 2(f)) are to largely strengthen the collective oscillation frequency of the acoustic plasmon, but it cannot create the higher-frequency optical one.
-Also noticed $\omega_P$ of the first mode grows with the increasing Fermi level, and its strength does not present a concise $E_F$-dependence.
+The increment of the free carriers leads to significant changes of the many-particle effects on the Coulomb excitation spectra, as shown in Figs. 7 and 8, where the electron-hole boundaries also vary with $E_F$, as indicated by the dashed and solid curves.
+For the AA and ${\delta=1/8}$ bilayer stackings, an increase in $E_F$ causes a non-homogeneous distribution of the same carrier density of free electrons and holes, plotted in the band structures in Figs. 2(d).
+As a result, the efficiency of collective charge oscillations is hindered, reducing the plasmon strength in the screened response spectrum.
+The undamped momentum range and critical transferred momentum of the acoustic plasmon mode decrease, leading to significant changes of loss spectra under different $E_F$ values, e.g., ${E_F}$=0, 0.2 eV and 0.4 eV, shown in Figs. 6(a)-6(b), Figs. 7(a)-7(b), and 8(a)-8(b).
+However, adjusting $E_F$ significantly enhances the carrier density of free conduction electrons in the ${\delta=6/8}$ and AB systems.
+The first plasmon mode exists at any doping levels (Figs. 7(c)-7(d) and Fig. 8(c) and 8(d)), while the second one appears only at Fermi levels sufficiently high enough to trigger major interband excitations, e.g., ${E_F}$=0.4 eV in Figs. 8(c) and 8(d).
+There is an absence of a simple relation between the acoustic plasmon strength and ${E_F}$ for these two types of stackings.
+The $E_F$-enhanced e-e interaction effects on the energy bands of the ${\delta=11/8}$ and ${\delta=12/8}$ bilayer stackings greatly strengthen the collective oscillation for the acoustic plasmon, while they cannot create a higher-frequency optical plasmon.
+It is worth mentioning that the acoustic plasmon mode shows a significant frequency increase as the Fermi level increases.
+This mode is observable at moderate Fermi levels, as it is sufficiently strong.
+However, it may be weakened by Landau damping from specific single-particle excitations.